surniaulula/wpsso-google-merchant-feed/README.md

 <p>WooCommerce product variations, attributes, meta data, and custom fields are all fully supported.</p>

+<h3>No Add-on Settings to Configure</h3>

+<p>The WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.</p>

 <h3>Multilingual</h3>

 <p>The Google merchant feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.</p>